-Tensions remain elevated between China and the U.S. and its allies over a number of issues, including trade, technology, human rights, Taiwan, Hong Kong and Macau.
-Moreover, these trade tensions produce additional vulnerabilities to the Canadian economy given the country's trading relationship with the U.S. and China, Canada's two largest trading partners.
-Tensions between China and its neighbours over territorial claims, and the prospect of even closer relations between China and Russia, as well as closer relations between these two countries and Iran and North Korea, add further global and economic uncertainty.
+Tensions remain elevated between China and the U.S. and its allies over a number of issues including trade, technology, human rights, Taiwan, Hong Kong and Macau.
+Moreover, these tensions produce additional vulnerabilities to the Canadian economy given the country's trading relationships with the U.S. and China, Canada's two largest trading partners.
+Tensions among China and its neighbours over territorial claims, and the prospect of even closer relations between China, Russia, Iran and North Korea, add further global and economic uncertainty.
+Additionally, continued weakening in the Chinese economy, driven by real estate sector decline and consumer demand related challenges, may be exported globally and negatively impact global economic growth.